getsentry/sentry-docs/src/wizard/android/index.md

 Check out [the documentation](https://docs.sentry.io/platforms/android/performance/instrumentation/) to learn more about the API and automatic instrumentations.

-> Want to play with some new features?
-Try out our alpha [Auto-Installation](https://docs.sentry.io/platforms/android/gradle/#auto-installation) feature.
->
-> This feature is available in the Alpha release of the [Sentry Android Gradle plugin](https://docs.sentry.io/platforms/android/gradle); you must use version `3.1.0-alpha.1`.
-The `autoInstallation` option is enabled by default, so Sentry automatically installs the Sentry Android SDK dependency and [Timber](https://docs.sentry.io/platforms/android/configuration/integrations/timber/), [OkHttp](https://docs.sentry.io/platforms/android/configuration/integrations/okhttp/) and [Fragment](https://docs.sentry.io/platforms/android/configuration/integrations/fragment/) integrations.
-Features in Alpha are still a work-in-progress and may have bugs.
-We recognize the irony.
->
-> Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-android-gradle-plugin/issues).

 ### Next Steps

 Using ProGuard or R8 to obfuscate your app?
 Check out [our docs on how to set it up](https://docs.sentry.io/platforms/android/proguard/).